dagelf/pi/README.md

     # dnsmasq -d -i eno1 -F 192.168.10.1,192.168.10.199 --enable-tftp --tftp-root=/nfs/pi1/boot --pxe-service=0,"Raspberry Pi Boot"

 Plug in the power on your Pi and you should see the DHCP responses and files being served to your Pi.
+On the latest version of raspbian I couldn't SSH in on the first boot, but only on the second.
+I waited at least 3 minutes on the first boot, then just power cycled it, it took about 2 minutes to boot up but then I could ssh in.

 You can then SSH into your Pi once it's booted up by doing an SSH into the IP address shown by dnsmasq: